cheomanigua/webdocse/content/docs/containers.md

 $ sudo apt install podman
 ```

-If you want to use podman-compose, you must install it:
+You don't need the separate program `podman-compose` because `podman` already have a `compose` utility.
+Anyway, if you want to use `podman-compose`, you can install it:

 ```bash
 $ sudo apt install podman-compose